 On a number of occasions in the last years of his life, McLuhan described how he had come to meet Harold Innis thirty years before:

 Harold Innis — I was very lucky to encounter him.
 It was through The Mechanical Bride that I met him. and when I heard he had put it on his reading list, I was fascinated to find out what sort of an academic would put a book like The Mechanical Bride on a reading list.
-So that’s when I went around and met him and we became acquainted for the few years that remained of his life.
-(Marshall McLuhan in conversation with Mike McManus, TVOntario, Dec 28, 1977 = ‘Violence as a Quest for Identity’, Understanding Me, 265-276)
+So that’s when I went around and met him and we became acquainted for the few years of his life that remained.
+(Marshall McLuhan in conversation with Mike McManus, TVOntario, Dec 28, 1977)3

 McLuhan’s memory in the late 1970s of his meeting with Innis thirty years before was plainly confused.
 But it was not simply made up out of whole cloth.
 Instead, it seems that he remembered events that were indeed very important for both Innis and himself, but he associated them with the wrong texts and, therefore, with the wrong dates.